“The Pied Piper of Hamelin” by Augustin von Mörsperg

 Pied Piper of Hamelin

-This watercolor painting is the oldest pictorial depiction of the story of the Pied Piper of Hamelin; the folktale made famous by the Grimm brothers.
-It is the story of a pied (“pied” means multi-colored) piper who was hired to eradicate all the rats living within the village of Hamelin, Germany.
+This watercolor painting is the oldest pictorial depiction of the story of the Pied Piper of Hamelin, the folktale made famous by the Grimm brothers.
+The story recounts the tale pied piper who was hired to eradicate all the rats living within the village of Hamelin, Germany.
+Pied means multi-colored.

-This drawing was copied from a painted stained-glass window in the Marktkirche (Market Church) right in Hamelin (or Hameln).
-It is believed that the window was created circa 1300, just 16 years after the disappearance of the children.
+This painting is a copy of a stained-glass window that was located in the Market Church, in Hamelin, or Hameln as it is spelled today.
+It is believed that the window was created in circa 1300, just 16 years after the disappearance of the children.

-In 1592, this painting, which is a copy of the original window, was either commissioned or painted by the baron Augustin von Mörsperg, who had traveled to Hamelin from the Alsace region of western Germany to see if the story of the Pied Piper was, in fact, true.
+This piece was either commissioned or painted by the baron Augustin von Mörsperg in 1592.
+He had traveled to Hamelin from the Alsace region of western Germany to see if the story of the Pied Piper was, in fact, true.
 Notice the gallows near the opening of the cave, indicating the children’s march to their death.
-Von Mörsperg included it in his book, Reisechronik.
-Thank goodness he had it copied, as the window was destroyed around 1660.
+Von Mörsperg included this illustration in his book, Reisechronik.
+We are lucky he had it copied, as the window was destroyed around 1660.

 Some linguists today believe that the “children” in the story may just be referring to the townsfolk as “children of the town” and that the story documents a sudden mass migration to another country.
 An account from 1605 by Richard Rowland Verstegan supports that and states that the children from Hamelin had moved to Transylvania.
 Other theories that have been postulated include that the children had died from some sort of plague, or that they left on the Children’s Crusade to Jerusalem never to return.

-The following is a quick version of the Pied Piper of Hamelin story, who is also sometimes referred to as the Pan Piper:
+The following is a brief synopsis of the Pied Piper of Hamelin story, who is also sometimes referred to as the Pan Piper:

-During the 13th century (some records state the date of June, 26 1284, some say the year was 1294), the town of Hamelin was infested with rats.
-Rat catching was a more popular profession in that time, helped by the fact that people were trying to avoid the Bubonic Plague that was sweeping the continent.
-The Pied Piper had waltzed into town in a outfit of many bright colors and made a deal with the townsfolk to rid the town of rats in exchange for money.
+During the 13th century (some records say June 26, 1284, some say the year was 1294), the town of Hamelin was infested with rats.
+Rat catching was a popular profession in that time, supported by townspeople trying to avoid the Bubonic Plague that was sweeping the continent.
+The Pied Piper waltzed into town in an outfit of many colors.
+He made a deal with the townsfolk to rid the town of rats in exchange for money.
 The Pied Piper played his flute, and the rats, spellbound, followed him as he led them into the Weser River where all but one drowned.
-The Pied Piper went to pick up the money he was owed when the townsfolk refused to pay him what they promised.
-In retaliation, the Pied Piper played his flute, which this time attracted all the children of the town (approximately 130 children), except for three, where he led them into the cave of a mountain which closed up behind them and they were never heard from again.
-Of the three that couldn’t follow him, one was lame, one was deaf, and one was blind and they were the ones to alert the adults as to what had happened.
+The Pied Piper returned to Hamelin to pick up the money he was owed when the townsfolk refused to pay him what they promised.
+In retaliation, the Pied Piper played his flute, which this time attracted all the children of the town (approximately 130 children), except for three, and he led them into the cave of a mountain which closed up behind them.
+The children were never heard from again.
+Of the three that couldn’t follow, one was lame, one was deaf, and one was blind, and they were the ones to inform the adults what happened.
 The earliest versions of this story only talk about the missing children.
-The rats weren’t added until circa 1559 in the Zimmerische Chronik written by Count Froben Christoph von Zimmern.
+The rats were added to the story in circa 1559, in the Zimmerische Chronik, written by Count Froben Christoph von Zimmern.

 The road that the children supposedly left town on is still around, Bungelosenstrasse, which translates into “street without drums”.
-Supposedly, even today, it is still forbidden to play music on that street.
-The Pied Piper of Hamelin is a very creepy story with some probable basis in history.
+The urban legend is that even today, it is forbidden to play music on that street.
+The Pied Piper of Hamelin is a very dark story with some probable basis in history.
 I wonder what did actually happen to those children….

 “The Pied Piper of Hamelin” painting is found within Augustin von Mörsperg’s book, Reisechronik, which is in the collections of the Schlossmuseum in Sondershausen, Germany.